Rotator cuff - self-care

 Your positions and posture during the day and night can also help relieve some of your shoulder pain:

 - When you sleep, lie either on the side that is not in pain or on your back.
 Resting your painful shoulder on a couple of pillows may help.

-- Practice good posture in general to keep your shoulder blade and joint in their right positions.
+- Practice good posture in general to keep your shoulder blade and joint in their ideal positions.

 Other tips for taking care of your shoulder include:

 - Do not carry a backpack or purse over just one shoulder.